 More information about this service can be found here and at eduroam.us (for US information) or eduroam.org (for international information).
 Please note that tech support/assistance for visitors struggling to connect to eduroam at a different institution is often limited, as most institutions do not extend tech support services to non-affiliates.

 You can see more information about all of Berkeley's campus wireless networks, including a comparison table of the features of each wireless network, here: https://technology.berkeley.edu/wi-fi.

-CalVisitor is a Wi-Fi service intended for visitors to campus.
+Berkeley-Visitor is a wi-fi service intended for visitors on campus.
 It provides basic Internet access to websites and allows users to use VPN services to connect to their home institutions or enterprises.
-CalVisitor is not intended for use by members of the campus community who have access to eduroam, and does not provide access to UCB VPN services or proprietary databases and resources.
-You also cannot use many common email clients/programs (like Outlook, Apple Mail, or Thunderbird) on this wireless network.
+Berkeley-Visitor is not intended for use by members of the campus community who have access to eduroam, and does not provide access to UCB VPN services or proprietary databases and resources.

-No password or special configuration is required to access the CalVisitor network.
-Simply connect to the network and begin browsing.
-Our IT department also does not provide technical support for this network or guest accounts for visitors.
+Our IT department does not provide technical support for this network.
 More information can be found here.

 The Berkeley-IoT ("Internet of Things") wireless network is mainly intended for certain kinds of devices that cannot connect easily or function properly using eduroam's authentication method.
 Berkeley-IoT is not really intended for laptops, tablets, and smartphones (though they are able to connect to it) - common use-cases for this network include gaming consoles and streaming devices that students may wish to use in their dormitories, or projectors, audiovisual and lab equipment used in some campus facilities.
 You should always try to use eduroam first, but if you think you have a device that might benefit from Berkeley-IoT, you can read more about the network here and here (FAQ).